JohnMoehrke/MHV-PGHD/input/pagecontent/background.md

 ### Additional Features MyHealtheVet could use FHIR for

+* Graph data over time -- like MyHealtheVet already supports for SEI vital signs, or like VCM supports for PGHD vital signs.
-* Change
+* Change data in PGHD
-  * Allowing Delete without Edit
+  * Allowing Delete without Edit -- sometimes data gets in there that is not right, especially through automated means (dog weight automatically recorded as me).
+Note this can also be a safe way to edit, by having the old data deleted and the correct data created.
-  * Allowing Edit without Delete
+  * Allowing Edit without Delete -- sometimes data are entered wrong.. a mistake.
-  * Allowing both Edit and Delete
+  * Allowing both Edit and Delete -- both
-* Support for Delegate user of MyHealtheVet to access PGHD
+* Support for Delegate user of MyHealtheVet to access PGHD.
+MyHealtheVet already supports delegate, but the PHGD support does not include this.
   * Read Only access
   * Read/Write/Create access
-* Graph data over time -- like MyHealtheVet already supports for SEI vital signs, or like VCM supports for PGHD vital signs.
 * Revoke Clinical access
   * Use of FHIR Consent to indicate Veteran has revoked MHV access to the data without removing the data
 * Veteran see when data are reviewed
   * Requires PGHD implement FHIR AuditEvent
   * Provide view of who has accessed the data
 * Current MyHealtheVet secure messaging include references to PGHD hosted resources.
 For example being able to tell the doctor you have a new blood-pressure, and include in the message the FHIR Reference id in a rich-text way that appears to the human nicely, but is actually a FHIR URL
+* Blue Button
+  * Blue Button report as it is today, include PGHD data
+  * Blue Button report in FHIR-Document format
+* Online method for a Veteran to request corrections to the EHR data.
+There is a HL7 FHIR Implementation Guide.
+Well formed request, also can link to the data (if it is FHIR accessible) that needs correction
+* CarePlans - Given a CarePlan is started by a clinician (or veteran) allow for the Veteran to submit requested information and link that information to the CarePlan that is requesting it.
+Help guide the Veteran on the activities requested of them by the CarePlan